 Poland Spring Marathon Kickoff (5M).
-This race travels the roads of Central Park and ends at the marathon finish line (registration required) on Sunday, October 28th.
+On Sunday, October 27th the Poland Spring Marathon Kickoff 5M got things going.
+The race traveled the roads of Central Park and ended at the marathon finish line.

 The NYRR RUNCENTER Featuring the NB Run Hub.
 New York Road Runners’ community running center at 320 W. 57th St. will be a destination throughout race week for shopping, group runs, clinics, programs, meet-and-greets, and more.
 On race day, spectators can take a break from the course, warm up, and hang while waiting for runners to finish.

 TCS New York City Marathon Expo Presented by New Balance.
 The largest running exhibition in the U.S., and one of the top 10 health and fitness expos in the world.
 Join race participants, health enthusiasts, and runners as they prepare for race day, shop fitness products, and experience the excitement.
-Free and open to the public November 1-3 at the Jacob K. Javits Convention Center.
+Free and open to the public October 31st-November 2nd at the Jacob K. Javits Convention Center.

 For more info visit tcsnycmarathon.org/race-week